 For many people, feeding ducks bread is not only a way to interact with wildlife, but it is also a handy way to dispose of old, stale bread.
 There are many other useful ways to dispose of unwanted bread, however, including…

-- Adding bread to a compost pile to create natural mulch and fertilizer for bird-friendly landscaping
+- Adding bread to a compost pile to create mulch and fertilizer for bird-friendly landscaping

 - Trying stale bread recipes such as bread pudding or homemade dressing and stuffing

-- Toasting stale bread for homemade croutons or garlic toast
+- Toasting stale bread for homemade croutons, bread crumbs or garlic toast

 Of course, the best way to use up stale bread without feeding it to ducks is to avoid having any leftover bread in the first place.
 Bread can be easily frozen until needed, or birders can monitor their menus and shopping to ensure there are no leftover products that would be tempting to feed to ducks.